DanielSmith/alap/docs/getting-started/configuration.md

          (C = centered over trigger)
 ```

 The default is `SE` — below the trigger, left edge aligned with the trigger's left edge.
-If the preferred placement doesn't fit in the viewport, Alap tries the opposite side, then adjacent positions, then the best available fit with height clamping and scrolling.
-The menu never causes the page to scroll.
+The default strategy is `flip` — if the preferred direction doesn't fit, the engine tries fallback positions.

+Add a strategy to control how hard the engine tries: `"SE"` (flip, default), `"SE, clamp"` (constrain to viewport), or `"SE, place"` (pinned, no fallback).
+When no `placement` is set at all, the engine doesn't run — CSS positions the menu.

-Per-element override: `data-alap-placement="N"` (DOM mode) or `placement="N"` (web component).
+Per-element override: `data-alap-placement="N, clamp"` (DOM mode) or `placement="N, clamp"` (web component / framework adapters).

-See [Placement](../cookbook/placement.md) for the full guide on placement vs. CSS styling.
+See [Placement](../cookbook/placement.md) for the full guide on placement, strategies, and CSS styling.

 ## `macros` — reusable expressions